Directed polymers in a random environment: a review of the phase transitions: Weak and strong disorder

 \subsection{Moment characterisation of the weak disorder regime}

-The understanding of the weak disorder regime beyond the $L^2$ regime received substantial boost recently via the very insightful works of Junk \cite{J22a, J22b, J23}, see also \cite{FJ23}.
+The understanding of the weak disorder regime beyond the $L^2$ regime received substantial boost recently via the very insightful works of Junk \cite{J22a, J22b, J23}, Fukushima-Junk \cite{FJ23} and more recently Junk-Lacoin \cite{JL24a, JL24b}.
 What was first shown in \cite{J22a} was that in $d\geq 3$, for any $0<\beta<\beta_c$ the partition function $W_n^\beta$ admits moments strictly greater than $1$, which are obviously strictly less than $2$ if $\beta>\beta_2$.
-This provides an alternative verification of the fact that the weak disorder regime does not coincide with the $L^2$ regime in $d\geq 3$.

 Before going into details let us define: